jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 Signs:

-- “I always make mistakes.”  \n- “I can’t handle this.”  \n- “People like me don’t succeed.”  \n- “Something is wrong with me.”
+- “I always make mistakes.”
+- “I can’t handle this.”
+- “People like me don’t succeed.”
+- “Something is wrong with me.”

 Identity overlays narrow **signal** by shaping *who you believe you are*.